-Although in the grammar school (Bloomfield Collegiate) there is a lot more work that goes into curriculum setting than in Strandtown.
-You have to take into account the popularity of subjects, time-table and the school development plan when setting a curriculum.
+In the grammar school (Bloomfield Collegiate) there is a lot more work that goes into curriculum setting than in Strandtown.
+You have to take into account the popularity of subjects, the time-table and the school development plan when setting a curriculum.

 A. I would say go for it, it is such a rewarding role and you will get so much out of it.

-Whatever your background you will have transferable skills you can bring to the role.
-In both schools we have people on the board from all walks of life and each person contributes a different view point.
+Whatever your background you will have transferable skills that you can bring to the role.
+In both schools we have people on the Board from all walks of life and each person contributes a different viewpoint.
 While not everyone may agree all of the time, each person’s opinion is valued and considered.